rickyliang/vertical-slider/README.md

             <img class="vslide" src="path/to/image3.jpg">
         </div>

 Somewhere in your html document, load jquery and vertical-slider.js, and initialize the slider.
-As shown below, constructing a new Slide takes in four arguments.
-However, the former three are optional and default to the values shown.

         <script type="text/javascript">
             $(document).ready(function() {